Congratulations! We welcome you to Bellevue College as a new student!

 You are almost ready to enroll for classes!
 Take a look at your next steps below.

 New Student Orientation (NSO)

 All new to BC students must complete NSO before they enroll for classes.
 Sign up for New Student Orientation (NSO).

-- As a way to review the many topics covered in NSO, here is a link to the New Student Orientation Slides and a list of websites used during the presentation.
+- As a way to review the many topics covered in NSO, here are links to the New Student Orientation Slides and a list of websites used during the presentation.

 - Once you complete NSO, the admission process is complete.
 The next step to get fully connected to BC is enroll for classes.

 What is FYS?

 FYS 101 is a 3-credit course designed to help you explore your strengths, identity, and long-term career and academic goals.
 Visit the FYS Website for more information.

 Who Must Take It?